-Child Care Center: The Director must be at least 19 years of age and meet one of the following: Bachelor's or Associate's degree in early childhood, education or child/youth development; have a CDA credential; or a high school diploma and 3,000 verified clock hours of experience in organized group settings for children OR a plan to acquire at least 6 credit hours or 45 clock hours of training in early childhood.
+Child Care Center : The Director must be at least 19 years of age and meet one of the following: Bachelor's or Associate's degree in early childhood, education or child/youth development; have a CDA credential; or a high school diploma and 3,000 verified clock hours of experience in organized group settings for children OR a plan to acquire at least 6 credit hours or 45 clock hours of training in early childhood.

 School Age Only Child Care: The director must be at least 19 years of age and good moral character, and must meet one of the following requirements: 1.
 Hold a bachelor's degree from an accredited college or university in early childhood education, education, or child/youth development; 2.
 Hold a bachelor's degree from an accredited college or university and at least six credit hours in early childhood education, education, or child/youth development; 3.
-Have an associate degree from an accredited college or university in early childhood education, education, or child/youth development; 3.
-Have an associate degree from an accredited college or university in early childhood education, education, or child/youth development; 4.
+Have an associate degree from an accredited college or university in early childhood education, or child/youth development; 4.
 Have a Child Development Associate Credential; 5.
-Have completed six credit hours or 36 clock hours of Department approved training in administration, early childhood education, education, or child/youth development.
+Have completed six credit hours or 36 clock hours of

+Department approved training in administration, early childhood education, education, or child/youth development.
 Business courses may be included, not to exceed one-half of the credit or clock hour requirements; or 6.
 Have a high school diploma or GED and 3,000 clock hours of verifiable experience in organized group activities for school-age children as indicated by a positive reference from a former employer or supervisor.